Nasir-6/health-first-front-end-project/README.md

 ## Features
-### Clean and Responsive UI
+### Professional and Responsive UI
 ![tic-tac-toe UI features](https://github.com/Nasir-6/Tic-Tac-Toe-Group-Project/blob/main/UI-demo.gif)
-- Clean design and consistent colour scheme
+- Add gif of scrolling through pages
-- Features such as an icon showing for the current player, confetti for the winner and the color change for the winning combination to level up the UI experience
+- Professional website design with the NHS color scheme in mind
-- Compete against friends with score tracking and seamless name changing features
+- About/Services pages to give users more information about the company
-- Responsive design so the game can be played on web or mobile
+- Responsive design with a collapsing Navbar to allow use on

 ### CPU mode